(or equivalent) is the minimum you will need to be considered for this course in Clearing.

 Use the UCAS Tariff Calculator to work out your points.

 Work with real employers, go on international visits and hear renowned industry speakers on our innovative, exciting BA (Hons) Business Management (Consultancy) programme.

-Alignment to the CMI and IOC ensures our course remains cutting-edge and relevant, and you’ll be exposed to a range of culturally diverse organisations and opportunities to study and work across the globe.
+Accreditation by the CMI and alignment to the IOC ensures our course remains cutting-edge and relevant, and you’ll be exposed to a range of culturally diverse organisations and opportunities to study and work across the globe.